andyblight/raspi-robot-esp32/README.md

     YES.
 Only one workspace needed.
     Remove base station docker.
 DONE.
     Move client docker and rename.
 DONE.
+  30mins.
+*

 Total hours: 56

 ## To do

+* Implement diagnositic message.
+  * To do bare minimum.
+Just report string values.

+To contain:
+  * Encoder pulses.
+  * Motor drive values.
+  * Publish on diagnostic message.
 * Implement each message/service and test.
   * Encoders
-    * Add software for the encoders.
+    * Add driver for the encoders.
-    * Implement publisher.
   * Sonar
-    * Implement service.
-    * Add software to control the servos.
+    * Add driver for servos.
+Must support multiple instances.
+    * Implement service to set position and report distance.
 * Make the rover do something interesting!
 * Define contents of diagnostic messages.
+* Decide on use of standard messaegs for rover.
+  * `cmd_vel` to move.
+    Will need PID controller as the motors have different characteristics.
+  * `odom` to publish position change based on encoder data.
+    Distance = revolutions * circumference of wheel.

 * Test Arduino style build for ESP32.